maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![list values](images/list-values.png)

 As a fan of strong typing, I now wonder what the type of variable `value` is.
-I guess, it is string, sinve Word Blocks does not put quotes around strings (see eg Light > Write).
+I guess, it is string, since Word Blocks does not put quotes around strings (see eg Light > Write).
 What we learn here is that some arguments that look like needing an integer, are actually capable of parsing a string.